Stan376/Stan376/README.md

 - 👋 Hi, I’m @Stan376
 - 👀 I’m interested in learning to code and build projects.
-Particularly backe-end for the moment.
+Particularly back-end for the moment.
 - 🌱 I’m currently learning Python and Algorithms.
 - 💞️ I’m looking to collaborate on just about everything.
 I`m new here, so I just window-shoping at the moment.
 - 📫 How to reach me.
 Udalykhstan@gmail.com